dacbarbosa/dacbarbosa-site/content/authors/admin/_index.md

 I have worked on topics in conflict and crime, with a focus on interventions that change the incentive structure around hidden action issues in policing activity and criminal reporting.

-You can contact me at: dan.ac.barbosa@gmail.com
+You can contact me at: daniel.barbosa@economics.ox.ac.uk

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_daniel_ac_barbosa.pdf" "newtab" >}}CV{{< /staticref >}}.